 Meals in a bowl are super popular these days.
 These bowl recipes are quick and easy to make any night of the week.

 - Greek Chicken Bowl – This Greek chicken bowl is a delicious mix of marinated chicken, tabbouleh, kale, garbanzo beans, pickled onions, kalamata olives and feta cheese.

 - Chicken Quinoa Burrito Bowl – This burrito bowl is a mix of chicken, black beans, onions and tomatoes.

-- Taco Bowls with Spanish Quinoa – This taco bowl is a delicious mix of grilled chicken, Spanish Quinoa, black beans, pico de gallo and cilantro.
+- Taco Salad Bowl – This taco bowl is a delicious mix of grilled chicken, Spanish Quinoa, black beans, pico de gallo and cilantro.

 - Chicken Quinoa Bowl – This chicken bowl is a delicious mix of tender bites of chicken cooked in a lemon garlic butter sauce then tossed with arugula and pan roasted tomatoes.

 How to Add More Quinoa Into Your Diet